ssbeefeater/axios-request/readme.md

 requestInstance.isPending(method = '') // returns true when a request is on the fly
-requestInstance.isUpdating(method = 'post') // returns true when a request is on the fly after interval request equestInstance.isPolling(method = 'get') // returns true when polling is enabled
+requestInstance.isUpdating(method = 'post') // returns true when a request is on the fly after interval request requestInstance.isPolling(method = 'get') // returns true when polling is enabled

 //setters